 You’ll find a wide selection of butterflies and other fascinating species in this area.

 In fact, Butterfly Pavilion is the first stand-alone insect zoo in the country, and it’s fantastic!

-In addition, the primary display, a 7000-square-foot tropical conservatory, has over 1200 free-flying butterflies from across the world, as well as hundreds of other plants, frogs, birds, turtles, and fish.
+In addition, the primary display, a 7000-square-foot tropical conservatory, has over 1200 free-flying butterflies worldwide and hundreds of other plants, frogs, birds, turtles, and fish.

-In these exhibitions, you’ll learn about microbes’ important roles in the natural world.
+You’ll learn about microbes’ important roles in the natural world in these exhibitions.